reinout/soliddjango/doc/source/preface.rst

 ==================

 I'm writing a book on programming and Django.
-So there's only one real choice for giving structured feedback: github.
+So there's only one real choice for giving structured feedback: github. https://github.com/reinout/soliddjango .
 Open issues or give me pull requests.
-I'll first have to put my book's code on github, though.
-I haven't done that yet.

 If you've got generic feedback, it is probably easiest to send me a regular email at `reinout@vanrees.org <mailto:reinout@vanrees.org>`_.